MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     _Selecting the Microsoft authentication provider_

-1. Paste the application ID into the **Client Id** and the application secret into the **Client Secret** field in the "Microsoft Account Authentication Settings" blade.
+1. Paste the application ID into the **Client Id** field and the application secret into the **Client Secret** field in the "Microsoft Account Authentication Settings" blade.
 Make sure the values you entered do not have any leading or trailing spaces, and then click **OK**.

 	![Entering client secrets](Images/web-save-authentication-settings.png)

     _Entering client secrets_

-1. Click **Save** at the top of the blade for the Azure Mobile to save the settings that you just entered.
+1. Click **Save** at the top of the blade to save the settings that you just entered.

-1. Azure Mobile App authentication can be applied at any level, from an entire mobile service to a single method.
+1. Azure Mobile App authentication can be applied at any level, from an entire service to a single method exposed by that service.
 You will apply it at the class level by adding special attributes to the controller classes you created in the previous exercise.

 	Return to the DroneLander solution in Visual Studio 2017.
 Open **ActivityItemController.cs** in the **DroneLander.Backend** project's "Controllers" folder and locate the ```ActivityItemController``` class near the top of the file.
 Then add an ```[Authorize]``` attribute to the class: